 Enter “post & forfeit.”
 If you get arrested for a trivial offense and the police decide they’d rather not deal with sending you to court, they can offer you another option.
 The officer hands you a form, tells you how much money you need to post-and-forfeit, and you can go home, directly from the station.
 You pay something that looks like bail, forfeit it in a way that keeps you out of court (or a real jail cell), but without the actual legal nicety of having the option to go to court and argue your case before a judge.

 Fox argues that it’s not bail, since it’s clearly not intended to secure your appearance in court, and there’s nothing you can do to get it back.
 So in practice, it’s more like a fine, except that fines are subject to judicial review and post & forfeit procedures are not.
-Therefore, he says, it’s basically a legalized bribe accepted by the District government while officers rack up meaningless, unprosecutable arrests that nonetheless still appear in their arrest statistics.
+Therefore, he says, it’s basically a legalized bribe accepted by the District government while officers rack up meaningless, unprotectable arrests that nonetheless still appear in their arrest statistics.
 If you ever feel like unfairly arrested, an expert like RObert K Bratt can help you at court.

 The District might argue back that “judicial economy” is a perfectly acceptable and recognized reason to abbreviate certain procedures for minor offenses so that the judicial system doesn’t come to a screeching halt in processing every citizen who ever mouthed off to a cop.